ShellDrop vs Termius: An SSH Client for iPhone Without the Subscription

 Open source No (repo not public) No

-Where ShellDrop wins
+Where ShellDrop differs

 No subscription